 Getting there by train

-Trenitalia run services to Como's San Giovanni station, the jumping off point for a lake Como.
-You can take a train from Milan Centrale Station (Milano Centrale) or Milan Nord Cadorna and get off at Como San Giovanni, Como’s main station, or Como Nord Lago.
+Trenitalia run services to Como San Giovanni station, the jumping off point for Lake Como.
+You can take a Trenord train from Milan Central Station (Milano Centrale) or Milano Porta Garibaldi and get off at Como San Giovanni, Como’s main station, or Como Nord Lago.
 Trains run frequently throughout the day and the journey time for direct trains is just over half an hour.
 There's no train line along the side of the lake so you'll need to continue your journey by boat or bus.

 Beginning your journey

 Begin your day out with a wander through Como's backstreets, taking the scenic route from San Giovanni station past the cathedral before heading for Piazza Cavour at the water's edge.
 You might notice that there are a lot of shops selling silk blouses, ties and scarves – the town was once a major centre for silk production and that's how it made its money.
 Though the raw silk is now imported, dyeing and finishing is still carried out here, and you might want to browse the century-old shop, A. Picci, to take home a memento of your time here.
 You'll find it near the cathedral.

 Across the street from Piazza Cavour you'll see the ferry dock.
 A good way to enjoy the scenery is to take the fast ferry to Bellagio, maximising your time without skimping on the views.
 The ferry stops at a few villages on both sides of the lake, and passes the little hamlet of Laglio.
 It's good enough for Hollywood royalty – George Clooney has a waterfront villa there.
 In front of you, the Alps make an appearance, their snow-capped peaks a perfect backdrop to the blue of the lake and its lushly vegetated slopes.